Go to Page Section:

 In addition to general education courses, criminal justice students will also learn about the theories, principles, and techniques that are used by the police force through courses in policies and laws, criminal behavior, police supervision, criminal procedures, and criminal investigations.

-If you are a veteran or have experience working as a certified police officer, there are certain states that allow this experience to substitute for the education requirements.
+If you are a veteran or have experience working as a certified police officer, certain states allow this experience to substitute for the education requirements.

-Military service may include serving in the armed forces or in the reserves or National Guard.
+Military service may include serving in the armed forces or the reserves, or the National Guard.

 Training Academy